 - 1 stem spring onion, finely chopped

-- Mix coconut milk, water, and pumpkin purée in a saucepan, stir and bring to a boil.
+- Mix coconut milk, broth or water, and pumpkin purée in a large pot.
+Stir and bring to a boil.

 - Add tofu, tomato, and mushroom, bring to a boil again.
 Continuing cooking until vegetables are done.

-- Season with fish sauce, sugar and a pinch of salt to taste.
+- Season with fish sauce (soy sauce or coconut aminos), sugar, and a pinch of salt to taste.

 - Turn off the heat.
 Discard the lemongrass and galangal.
 Stir in lime juice, spring onion, and crushed chilies.